chef/chef-web-docs/includes_test_kitchen/includes_test_kitchen_yml_provisioner.rst

      - Use to install the latest version of the |chef client| in a node.
 Set to ``true`` to install the latest version, ``false`` to not install |chef client| (assumes the box already has it installed), or a version specifier like ``11.8.0`` to install a particular version.
 When set to ``true`` or a version number, the ``chef_omnibus_url`` may be used to specify the URL of the ``install.sh`` that installs the specified version of |chef client|.
 Default value: ``true``.
    * - ``roles_path``
      - The relative path to the directory in which role data is located.
 This data must be defined as |json|.
+   * - ``root_path``
+     - The directory in which |kitchen| will stage all content on the target node.
+This directory should be large enough to store all the content and must be writable.
+(Typically, this value does not need to be modified from the default value.)
+Default value: ``/tmp/kitchen``.
    * - ``ruby_bindir``
      - |chef client| provisioner only.
    * - ``run_list``